SQM (SQM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the chemicals company had lost 12.56% in the past month.
-In that same time, the Basic Materials sector lost 3.1%, while the S&P 500 gained 1.24%.
+Heading into today, shares of the chemicals company had gained 5.47% over the past month, outpacing the Basic Materials sector's gain of 4.49% and lagging the S&P 500's gain of 6.11% in that time.

-Investors will be hoping for strength from SQM as it approaches its next earnings release.
-The company is expected to report EPS of $3.88, up 39.07% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.92 billion, up 44.32% from the prior-year quarter.
+Investors will be hoping for strength from SQM as it approaches its next earnings release, which is expected to be May 17, 2023.
+In that report, analysts expect SQM to post earnings of $3.50 per share.
+This would mark year-over-year growth of 25.45%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.92 billion, up 44.32% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for SQM.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for SQM.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.29% higher.
-SQM is currently sporting a Zacks Rank of #5 (Strong Sell).
+Over the past month, the Zacks Consensus EPS estimate has moved 5.54% higher.
+SQM is currently a Zacks Rank #3 (Hold).

-We can also see that SQM currently has a PEG ratio of 0.35.
+Also, we should mention that SQM has a PEG ratio of 0.36.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Fertilizers industry currently had an average PEG ratio of 0.94 as of yesterday's close.
+Fertilizers stocks are, on average, holding a PEG ratio of 1.01 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report